 - 1. Attend and prepare reports for the three Executive Committee (EC) meetings and the AGM: January, May and September. - 2.
-Prepare short reports for the BAAL Newsletters. - 3.
-Scrutinise the bid & budget from potential LOCs, pass it on to the EC for comments and suggestions. - 4.
-Two one-day visits to the next two conference sites: in November/ March, to the venue of the current LOC and to that of the LOC two years away. - 5.
-Circulate the CFP on online mailing lists including but not limited to, Linguistlist, BAAL, AILA, AAAL, LAGB and other Applied Linguistics counterparts around the world if possible. - 6.
-Invite the future LOC to exec meeting and dinner on the Wednesday evening before the conference (June/ July). - 7.
-Recruit volunteers to assist with conference abstract vetting (March/ April). - 8.
-Oversee the organisation and running of the annual conference. - 9.
-Emails to the current and future LOCs where appropriate: only if they have any queries. - 10.
+Scrutinise the bid & budget from potential LOCs, pass it on to the EC for comments and suggestions.
+Liaise with the LOC and the EC to finalise the conference theme and plenary speakers. - 3.
+Two one-day visits to the next two conference sites: in November/ March, to the venue of the current LOC and to that of the LOC two years away. - 4.
+Circulate the CFP on online mailing lists including but not limited to Linguistlist, BAAL, AILA, AAAL, LAGB and other Applied Linguistics counterparts around the world if possible. - 5.
+Invite the future LOC to exec meeting and dinner on the Wednesday evening before the conference (June/ July). - 6.
+Recruit volunteers or confirm that an appropriate system is in place to assist with conference abstract vetting (March/ April). - 7.
+Oversee the organisation and running of the annual conference. - 8.
+Emails to the current and future LOCs where appropriate: only if they have any queries. - 9.
 Emails to BAAL mail: in May to find a host for the conference two years away (where necessary) and to provide information for interested institution(s) to prepare for their conference bid.
-January to March, to send the all-call for abstract submissions. - 11.
+January to March, to send the all-call for abstract submissions. - 10.
 Recruit an administrative helper (if required): to help accept abstracts, send them to reviewers, collate ratings from abstract reviewers, send emails to submitters, prepare a database of delegates and a simple version of the abstract booklet, etc. They are paid a fee of up to £1,000 plus expenses, payable in July.
-This helper may be recruited to work with the MS or directly with the LOC (i.e. to be based at the conference site) as required. - 12.
-Collate and pass on EC registration details and accommodation requirements for the annual conference in May/ June. - 13.
-Remind next year's LOC to pass on promotional materials to current LOC (July/August). - 14.
-Respond to any general inquiries about the annual conference. - 15.
-Update the handbook.
+This helper may be recruited to work with the MS or directly with the LOC (i.e. to be based at the conference site) as required.
+(This has not been needed in recent years.) - 11.
+Collate and pass on EC registration details and accommodation requirements for the annual conference in May/ June. - 12.
+Remind next year's LOC to pass on promotional materials to current LOC (July/ August). - 13.
+Respond to any general inquiries about the annual conference.